Frequently Asked Questions (FAQ) about COVID-19 for cancer patients

 Are there any restrictions that may affect my family or friends during my visit to the Markey Cancer Center?

 UK HealthCare amended COVID-19 visitor policy will allow one designated visitor for each patient in most areas of the hospitals and clinics.
-Cancer services will continue to restrict all visitors in all infusion areas (Chemotherapy, Precision Medicine, Apheresis, and Infusion).
+As of March 1st, patients are allowed one visitor in all clinics except infusion and chemotherapy.

 Can I still get my chemotherapy if I am feeling well?